 To get started:

 Find the right muscles.
-There are some ways to identify the pelvic floor muscles, one of them is to try to stop or slow the flow urine halfway by emptying the bladder.
-This test may help you identify the muscles around the front passage which control the flow of urine.
+There are some ways to identify the pelvic floor muscles, one of them is to try to stop or slow the flow of urine halfway by emptying the bladder.
+This test may help you identify the muscles around the front passage that control the urine flow.
 It is not recommended as a regular exercise.

 Once you have identified your pelvic floor muscles, you can do the exercises in any position, although it will be easier to do them lying down at first.

 Perfect your technique.
 To do Kegel exercises, imagine that you are sitting on a marble and contract your pelvic muscles as if you were lifting the marble.
 Try doing this for three seconds at a time; then rest on the count of three.

 Stay focused.
 For best results, focus on tightening only your pelvic floor muscles.
 Pay attention not to flex the muscles of the abdomen, thighs, or buttocks.
 Avoid holding your breath.
 Breathe normally during exercises.

 Repeat this 3 times a day.
 Try to do at least 3 sets of 10 to 15 repetitions a day.